 - Anything that indicates you're not that interested in attending BU

 Need help mastering the other essays for Boston University?
-We have an article that breaks down all of the essays you need to apply for BU.
+We have an article that breaks down all the essays you need to apply to BU.

 Haven't started your Common Application yet?
 No problem!
 We've got you covered with tips and tricks to make your application stand out from the crowd.

 Are you worried about standardized tests and their role in your college application?
-Read this article to find out when these tests might not matter for you.
-Also take a look at this list of colleges that don't require SAT scores.
+Read this article to find out when these tests might not matter for you, particularly in 2020-2021.
+You should also take a look at this list of colleges that don't require SAT scores.

 Want to write the perfect college application essay?
 Get professional help from PrepScholar.